 At PwC, we define quality service as one that consistently meets the expectations of our stakeholders and which complies with all applicable standards and policies.
-An important part of delivering against this quality definition is building a culture across a network of 295 371 people that emphasises that quality is the responsibility of everyone.
+An important part of delivering against this quality definition is building a culture across a network of 327 000 people.
 Continuing to enhance this culture of quality is a significant area of focus for our global and national leadership teams and one which plays a key part in the measurement of their performance.